Customer Intelligence Report

 22,102

-Pickup Appointments
+Pickup Orders

 4,792 customers have ONLY ever purchased Oct-Dec.
 These are gift/holiday buyers, not lapsed customers.
 They should be excluded from standard win-back campaigns and instead receive a dedicated gift-buyer calendar starting in September.